 ERIC MYERS, OPERA NEWS

 With a vocal quality described by Opera Today as “stunning . . . with a striking brightness that thrills,” American baritone Shea Owens is quickly gaining a reputation as a confident and charismatic performer.
-In the 2018-2019 season, Shea Owens will join the Theater St. Gallen as an Ensemble member, performing Belcore in L’Elisir d’Amore, Ottone in L’incoronazione di Poppea, Prinz Iwan and Des Kaisers Kammerherr in a double bill of Rimsky-Korsakov and Stravinsky’s Der unsterbliche Kaschtschei and Die Nachtigall, respectively, and staged performances of Haydn’s The Seasons.
+In the 2019-2020 season, Mr. Owens continues his Ensemble work with Theater St. Gallen, with roles including Valentin in Gounod’s Faust, Agamemnon in Offenbach’s comedy Die schöne Helena, and Gaveston in George Benjamin’s Lessons in Love and Violence, among others.
+In the 2018-2019 season, Shea Owens joined the Theater St. Gallen as an Ensemble member, performing Belcore in L’elisir d’amore, Ottone in L’incoronazione di Poppea, Prinz Iwan and Des Kaisers Kammerherr in a double bill of Rimsky-Korsakov and Stravinsky’s Der unsterbliche Kaschtschei and Die Nachtigall, respectively, and staged performances of Haydn’s The Seasons.

 In the 2017-2018 season, Mr. Owens performed Marcello in La bohème at Theater St. Gallen in Switzerland, and returned to the Grand Théâtre de Genève for Wagner in Faust, also covering the role of Silvio in Pagliacci.
 Additional projects included Charlie in Three Decembers opposite Frederica von Stade with Livermore Valley Opera, Seneca in Jonathan Dawe’s Nero and the Fall of Lehman Brothers with the Montréal-based company Ballet-Opéra-Pantomime, and Carmina Burana with the Altoona Symphony in Pennsylvania.